LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

 12. In the **New message trace** pane, select the **X** in the upper right-hand corner to close the pane.

 13. On the **Message trace** window, select the **Custom queries** tab.
-Note how it includes the **Messages sent to Contoso.com in the past day** query that you just created.
+Note how it includes the **Messages sent to Contoso.com in the past day** query that you created.
 This custom query can now be run at any time in the future.

     Since we want to use this custom query, select the **Messages sent to Contoso.com in the past day** query (select the **Name** and not the circle with the check mark to the left of the name).